jonathanwvd/awesome-industrial-datasets/README.md

 | [Phm 2008 Challenge](markdown/phm_2008_challenge.md)                                                                                                             | Yes       | Yes           | No           | Aircraft engines; Prognostics challenge; Sensor noise; Operational settings; Engine degradation                                                                                |
 | [Maintenance Of Naval Propulsion Plants Dataset](markdown/maintenance_of_naval_propulsion_plants_dataset.md)                                                     | Yes       | No            | Yes          | Naval propulsion; Predictive maintenance; Operational efficiency; System performance; Maritime data                                                                            |
 <!-- TABLE_END -->

+## Contribution Guidelines

+Thank you for considering contributing to our repository.

+### How You Can Contribute
+You can contribute in several ways:
+- **Suggest a New Dataset**: Propose a new dataset by creating an issue under the "Enhancement" label in the Issues tab.
+- **Add a Dataset**: Create a JSON file describing a dataset and submit a pull request to add it to the repository.
+- **Suggest Changes**: You can suggest improvements through the Issues tab or directly edit the JSON files and submit your changes via a pull request.

+### Adding a Dataset
+Before adding a new dataset, please ensure that it is unique and not already included in the repository.

+To add a dataset:
+1. Create a JSON file that accurately describes the dataset, following the same template as the existing datasets in the `json` folder.
+2. Place this JSON file in the `json` folder.

+#### Updating Documentation
+To update the documentation (Markdown and HTML files) and refresh the README:
+1. Run the `generate_documentation.py` script located in the root of the repository.
+This script will:
+   - Generate Markdown files in the `markdown` folder.
+   - Generate HTML files in the `html` folder.
+   - Update the `README.md` file with the latest datasets table.

+### Making a Pull Request
+Please adhere to these guidelines when submitting a pull request:
+- **Check for Duplicates**: Ensure your contribution is unique and not already included.
+- **Submit Separate Pull Requests**: Submit individual pull requests for each suggestion or dataset.
+- **Follow the format**: Use our JSON template for datasets and maintain readability and structure in documentation.